MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/proximity-sensor-property.md

 ## Human Proximity Detection Types

-For sensors reporting HumanProximity the sensor must report the detection techology used by the sensor using the `DEVPKEY_Sensor_HumanPresenceDetectionType` based on the definitions below.
+For sensors reporting HumanProximity the sensor must report the detection technology used by the sensor using the `DEVPKEY_Sensor_HumanPresenceDetectionType` based on the definitions below.

 | HumanPresenceDetectionType | Description |
 |---|---|